Skip to main content

 ServerUser actions that manifest as server-side operations, generally anything related to organization management.

 ClientUser interactions on locally synced data that does not result in server-side operations.
 These are typically prefixed with a Client_ prefix.
-One example is Cipher_ClientAutofill which logs auto-fill of organization items.
+One example is Cipher_ClientAutofill which logs the autofill of organization items.

 Whenever possible we prefer to use server-side events since they incur less network traffic and cannot be circumvented by modifying the client.